MostAwesomeDude/construct/docs/advanced.rst

     Unprefixed string literals like "data" are on Python 3 interpreted as unicode (not bytes).
 If you look at the documentation on this site, you will notice that most examples use b"\\x00" literals (so called b-strings).
 Unicode strings are processed by String* classes, and require explicit encoding like "utf8".

-.. warning:: Encoding needs to be specified explicitly, however if you specify None instead of "utf8", those constructs work on byte strings (not unicode), similar to Bytes and GreedyBytes fields.
+.. warning:: Encoding needs to be specified explicitly, however  :func:`~construct.core.setglobalstringencoding` can be used for that as well.
+Encodings like "utf8" are recommended. `StringsAsBytes` can be used to specify non-encoding.

-.. note:: Encoding can be set once, globally using :func:`~construct.core.setglobalstringencoding` or provided with each field separately.

 .. warning:: Do not use >1 byte encodings like UTF16 or UTF32 with String and CString classes.
 This a known bug that has something to do with the fact that library inherently works with bytes (not codepoints) and codepoint-to-byte conversions are too tricky.